 (d) listing all related bodies corporate.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (4) A network operator who is to cease to be an operator of particular transmission or distribution works must, at least 30 working days before the day on which the network operator ceases to be the operator of the works, give the Director a notice —